 - 1. TOD Overlays.
 Properties within close proximity to public transit centers, including BART, as identified on the Mission Boulevard Code, are modified to allow for an increase in residential density and adjusted height regulations. - 2.
 Commercial Overlay #1.
 Properties designated with a Commercial Overlay Zone 1 designation shall not be developed with residential units on the first or ground floor.
-Uses associated with the residential use, such as leasing office, community space, amenities, etc., are allowed on the ground floor. - 3.
+Uses associated with the residential use, such as leasing office, community space, amenities, etc., are allowed on the ground floor.
+This requirement may be adjusted through the Major Site Plan Review Process. - 3.
 Commercial Overlay #2.
 Properties designated with a Commercial Overlay Zone 2 designation shall not be developed with residential units along the primary street frontage unless permitted with a conditional use permit.